-The National Archives of Latvia (NAL) (as well as the State Audiovisual Archive) policy for collecting, preserving, and using policy principles are based on the Law of Archives of March 3, 2010.
-NAL operates according to Statutes of NAL (confirmed December 29, 2010) and Regulation (confirmed June 29, 2011).
+The National Archives of Latvia (NAL) (as well as the State Audiovisual Archive) policy for collecting, preserving, and using policy principles is based on the Law of Archives of 3 March 2010.
+NAL operates according to Statutes of NAL (confirmed 29 December 2010) and Regulation (confirmed 29 June 2011).

 The State Audiovisual Archive of Latvia is located n Riga at Šmerļa iela 5.
 There are specialized repositories for cinema, video, and electronic records, and standard repositories for sound and photo records.
 There are 2 reading rooms and 2 theatres for watching cinema films.

 Described and arranged records have inventory lists and different kind of catalogues (index cards and data bases).
 Catalogues are for on-site use only.
-Currently, there are no finding aids on the Internet.
+Currently, there are no online finding aids.

 Access to the archives is pursuant to the Law of Archives (2010) article Nr.
 12 and No.13 (see here), Copyright Law, Personal Data Protection Law, and Freedom of Information Law.
 The visitor must submit an application containing the title of the research as well its time frame, purpose, and the type of required documents.
 Review of catalogues of audiovisual, photo, and sound documents within the archive reading rooms is free of charge.
 Screening/playing of audiovisual records that include Archive equipment and release of films for demonstrations are paid services.

 When coming from city centre, take bus nr.21 to the stop “Slimnīca "Šmerlis".
 There are parking place for 4 cars.
-Unfortunately, for visitors with physical disabilities accessibility is troublesome, and there is no specialised equipment available to aid accessibility.
+Unfortunately, access for visitors with reduced mobility is troublesome as there is no specialised equipment available.

-Latvia Services of the National Archives of Latvia: thematic selection of archival documents; preparation of social, legal, or informative references; translation of references or information to English, Russian, or German; copying of documents; preparing documents from institutions for holding in Archive (arranging, describing, depositer holding); consulting private persons about administration of archives and documents; preparing conclusions and/or advice about administration of documents; visits to archives; seminars and lectures in archival science; preparing exhibitions of archival documents.
+The National Archives of Latvia can provide the following services: thematic selection of archival documents; preparation of social, legal, or informative references; translation of references or information to English, Russian, or German; copying of documents; preparing documents from institutions for holding in Archive (arranging, describing, deposites holding); consulting private persons about administration of archives and documents; preparing conclusions and/or advice about administration of documents; visits to archives; seminars and lectures in archival science; preparing exhibitions of archival documents.

 NAL Latvia State Archive of Audiovisual Documents provide digital copies from photo documents, and produces copies of 35-mm films and video documents in DVD, DVCAM, miniDV, VHS, and BETACAM SP formats.